Discrete fractional Radon transforms and quadratic forms: Appendix: Necessary conditions

 \subsection{Representations by quadratic forms}

-We will require the following result on the average number of representations of a positive integer by a quadratic form. \begin{lemma} Given a positive definite quadratic form $Q$ in $k$ variables with integer coefficients, let $r_{Q,k}(n)$ denote the number of representations of $n$ by $Q$ and set $A_{Q,k}(N) = \sum_{n=1}^N r_{Q,k}(n).$ Then there exist positive constants $C_1, C_2$, dependent on $Q$, such that
+We will require a simple result on the average number of representations of a positive integer by a quadratic form.
+Given a positive definite quadratic form $Q$ in $k$ variables with integer coefficients, let $r_{Q,k}(n)$ denote the number of representations of $n$ by $Q$, and set

-\end{lemma} This is a simple consequence of the comparability of $Q$ to the generic form $|\cdot|^2$, for which a more precise statement holds, namely: \beq A_{|\cdot|^2,k}(N) = \frac{\pi^{k/2}}{\Gamma(k/2+1)}N^{k/2} + O(N^{(k-1)/2}). \eeq This latter relation may be obtained simply by comparing the number of integer lattice points $m \in \Z^k$ with $|m| \leq N^{1/2}$ to the volume of the corresponding Euclidean ball of radius $N^{1/2}$ (see for example \cite{Wal}).
+\begin{lemma} There exist positive constants $C_1, C_2$, dependent on $Q$, such that \beq C_1 N^{k/2} + O(N^{(k-1)/2}) \leq A_{Q,k}(N) \leq C_2N^{k/2} + O(N^{(k-1)/2}). \eeq \end{lemma} This is a simple consequence of the comparability of $Q$ to the generic form $|\cdot|^2$, for which a more precise statement holds, namely:

+This latter relation may be obtained simply by comparing the number of integer lattice points $m \in \Z^k$ with $|m| \leq N^{1/2}$ to the volume of the corresponding Euclidean ball of radius $N^{1/2}$ (see for example \cite{Wal}).